 deep in the soil.

 The same hospital room, spun ninety degrees to an even more claustrophobic angle and seen from the eyes of the patient.
-Three gridded, tiled walls close in around the doctor.
+Three gridded, tiled walls close in around the doctor

-10. “Make sure you don’t have a son because the x-linked recessive inheritance pattern of muscular dystrophy indicates a boy will also suffer from the disease.”
+watching through a small dark window.10.
+“Make sure you don’t have a son because the x-linked recessive inheritance pattern of muscular dystrophy indicates a boy will also suffer from the disease.”
 The appointment wasn’t about family planning, and my doctor was a young woman fresh out of her residency.
 But here it was again, laid bare and shivering beside me on the exam table: the cold confirmation that “another child like you should not be here.”

 We’re viewing the room from farther away, between tall curtains that spread to reveal dark tiled walls and the doctor sitting on a three-legged stool.